It all started with a plane, a cyclone and a desire to help people.

 Identifying the Problem

 “I’ve never seen so much dignity and generosity.
 People who had lost their families and communities still wanted to share what they had.
-I knew then and there that I had to do more to help, and not just during the floods.
-Even in normal life, they lacked the most basic necessities.
+I knew then and there that I had to do more to help, not just during the floods.
+Even in normal life, they lacked the most basic necessities.”

-Through these consultations and research, it became clear that while significant public and private sector resources were providing new medicines, vaccines and medical equipment to under-served communities, almost no attention went to the significant infrastructure barriers that prevented those life-saving resources from reaching communities at the last mile.
+Through these consultations and research, it became clear that while significant public and private sector resources were providing new medicines, vaccines and medical equipment to under-reached communities, almost no attention was given to the significant infrastructure barriers that prevented those life-saving resources from reaching communities at the last mile.
 Therefore, VillageReach was established in 2000 to work directly with local leaders to address infrastructure barriers.
 Judja-Sato brought on Craig Nakagawa, Lionel Pierre and Didier Lavril, and together they decided to partner with FDC to strengthen vaccine delivery in Mozambique.

 Big Goals; Big Results